jake-87/blog/content/blog/isabelle-rule-musings.md

 ## Useful related tools

 For all the above rule tactics, `[of P₁ P₂ ...
-Pₙ]` can be used to explicitly instantiate them, instead of using `rule_tac` (which is explained below).
+Pₙ]` can be used to explicitly instantiate them instead of using `rule_tac` (which is explained below).
 This instantiates left-to-right by occurence, so with
 ```hs
 thm conjI (* ⟦?P; ?Q⟧ ==> ?P ∧ ?Q *)
 ```